BiancaMihaela89/Bookstore/README.md

       SELECT * FROM Customers
       WHERE ID NOT IN (SELECT Customer_Id FROM Customer_Subscription WHERE VIP = true);

-Afisare informatii despre clienti care au un nume de familie Popescu
+Afisare informatii despre clientii care au un nume de familie Popescu

       SELECT * FROM Customers WHERE Last_Name = 'Popescu';